mikeingold/MeshIntegrals.jl/README.md

 surfaceintegral(f, geometry)
 volumeintegral(f, geometry)
 ```
 Alias functions are provided for convenience.
 These are simply wrappers for `integral` that first validate that the provided `geometry` has the expected number of parametric/manifold dimensions.
-Like with `integral` in the examples above, the `algorithm` can also be specified as a third-argument.
+Like with `integral` in the examples above, the `rule` can also be specified as a third-argument.
 - `lineintegral` for curve-like geometries or polytopes (e.g. `Segment`, `Ray`, `BezierCurve`, `Rope`, etc)
 - `surfaceintegral` for surfaces (e.g. `Disk`, `Sphere`, `CylinderSurface`, etc)
 - `volumeintegral` for (3D) volumes (e.g. `Ball`, `Cone`, `Torus`, etc)